 Option Description System Time Resets the time on the system's internal clock.
 System Date Resets the date on the system's internal calendar.
 Diskette Drive A: Displays a screen that allows you to select the type of diskette drive for your system.
 System Memory Displays the amount of system memory.
 This option does not have user-selectable settings.
 Video Memory Displays the amount of video memory.
 This option does not have user-selectable settings.
-System Memory Testing (Enabled default) Determines if memory is being tested during POST.
+System Memory Testing (Enabled) Determines if memory is being tested during POST.
 OS Install Mode (Off default) Determines the maximum amount of memory available to the operating system.
 On sets the maximum memory to 256 MB.
 Off makes all of the system memory available to the operating system.
 Some operating systems cannot install with more than 2 GB of system memory.
 Enable this option (On) during operating system installation and disable (Off) after installation.
-CPU Information See "CPU Information Screen."
-Boot Sequence Determines the order in which the system searches for boot devices during system startup.
+CPU Information See "CPU Information Screen," IDE Primary Drive 0 Enables (Auto) or disables (Off) the IDE device in Drive 0 (optical drive).
+(Auto) IDE Primary Drive 1 Enables (Auto) or disables (Off) the IDE device in Drive 1 (tape backup unit).
+(Off) SATA Port (0 - 3) Enables (Auto) or disables (Off) the SATA hard drive in Port 0.
+(Auto) Boot Sequence Determines the order in which the system searches for boot devices during system startup.
 Available options can include the diskette drive, CD drive, hard drives, and network.
-Hard-Disk Drive Sequence Determines the order in which the system searches the hard drives during system startup.
+(Diskette Drive) Hard-Disk Drive Sequence Determines the order in which the system searches the hard drives during system startup.
 The selections depend on the hard drives installed in your system.
-USB Flash Drive Type (Auto default) Determines the emulation type for a USB flash drive.
+USB Flash Drive Emulation Type (Auto default) Determines the emulation type for a USB flash drive.
 Hard disk allows the USB flash drive to act as a hard drive.
 Floppy allows the USB flash drive to act as a removal diskette drive.
 Auto automatically chooses an emulation type.

 Integrated Devices See "Integrated Devices Screen."
 PCI IRQ Assignment Displays a screen to change the IRQ assigned to each of the integrated devices on the PCI bus, and any installed expansion cards that require an IRQ.
 Console Redirection See "Console Redirection Screen."
 System Security Displays a screen to configure the system password and setup password features.
 See " Using the System Password " and " Using the Setup Password " for more information.
 Keyboard NumLock (On default) Determines whether your system starts up with the NumLock mode activated on 101- or 102-key keyboards (does not apply to 84-key keyboards).
 Report Keyboard Errors (Report default) Enables or disables reporting of keyboard errors during the POST.
 Select Report for host systems that have keyboards attached.
 Select Do Not Report to suppress all error messages relating to the keyboard or keyboard controller during POST.
 This setting does not affect the operation of the keyboard itself if a keyboard is attached to the system.
 Asset Tag Displays the customer-programmable asset tag number for the system if an asset tag number has been assigned.
-To enter an asset tag number of up to 10 characters into NVRAM, see "Assigning or Deleting an Asset Tag Number"
+To enter an asset tag number of up to 10 characters into NVRAM, see "Assigning or Deleting an Asset Tag Number."